pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 ### Why not use the existing StringDtype with `pd.NA`?

-Wouldn't adding even more variants of the string dtype will make things only more confusing?
+Wouldn't adding even more variants of the string dtype make things only more confusing?
 Indeed, this proposal unfortunately introduces more variants of the string dtype.
 However, the reason for this is to ensure the actual default user experience is _less_ confusing, and the new string dtype fits better with the